 General Carter entered the Air Force in September 1985 as a distinguished graduate of the Air Force Reserve Officer Training Corps program at Purdue University.
 A career civil engineer, she has served in a variety of positions at the base, major command and Air Staff levels, and commanded a civil engineer squadron, mission support group and two air base wings.
 Her contingency experience includes service in support of Operation Desert Shield, and command of a civil engineer unit in support of Operation Southern Watch.
-Prior to her current assignment, General Carter served as the Air Force Civil Engineer where she was responsible for installation support functions at 166 Air Force bases worldwide with an annual budget of more than $12 billion.
-She also commanded the 8,000-person 502nd Air Base Wing and Joint Base San Antonio, the largest joint base in the Department of Defense which includes nearly 90,000 personnel and over 200 mission partners from all services and multiple DoD agencies.
-The wing provided installation support services for more than 380,000 military, family members, veterans and retirees in the greater San Antonio area.
+Prior to her current assignment, General Carter served as the Air Force Civil Engineer where she was responsible for organizing, training and equipping the 60,000-person civil engineer force.
+She also commanded the 8,000-person 502nd Air Base Wing and Joint Base San Antonio, the largest joint base in the Department of Defense which includes nearly 90,000 personnel, over 200 mission partners from all services and multiple DoD agencies, and more than 380,000 military, family members, veterans and retirees in the greater San Antonio area.

 1985 Bachelor of Science degree in industrial engineering, Purdue University, West Lafayette, Ind.